fission/blog.fission.io/content/posts/kubecon-eu-18.md

 +++

 Earlier this month, Software Engineer Erwin van Eyk and Developer Advocate Timirah James gave an awesome talk on function composition at KubeCon EU in Copenhagen, Denmark.
-The talk covered 5 serverless function compostion styles and the significance of function composition when deploying serverless functions.
+The talk covered 5 serverless function composition styles and the significance of function composition when deploying serverless functions.

 You can view and download the slides [here](https://schd.ws/hosted_files/kccnceu18/7a/Function%20Composition%20in%20a%20Serverless%20World%20-%20Talk%20copy.pdf), or you can check out the video below.